Nathan Sheron: Career

 Having previously played for Liverpool at youth level, Sheron began his career with Fleetwood Town, spending time on loan at Chorley, Chester and Southport.

 He made his senior debut for Fleetwood on 8 November 2017, in an EFL Trophy match against Carlisle United.
 In doing so he became the first graduate of Fleetwood's Academy to play for the first-team.
 He was offered a new contract by Fleetwood at the end of the 2017–18 season.
 He made his full league debut on 2 October 2018 against Wycombe Wanderers, and was praised by manager Joey Barton.

 He moved on loan to Walsall in January 2020.

 On 7 July 2020, Sheron joined Scottish Premiership club St Mirren for the 2020–21 season.

 At the end of the 2020–21 season, he was released by Fleetwood Town.
-He joined Harrogate Town on 16 July 2021.
+He joined League Two side Harrogate Town on 16 July 2021.
+He spent just one season at Harrogate where he made 36 appearances in all competitions.

 On 29 June 2022, Sheron agreed to join Oldham Athletic on a two-year contract, following the expiry of his Harrogate contract.
+Sheron was an ever present for The Latics and made 89 league appearances during his time at the club; he only missed one game in his first season with Oldham – due to the birth of his daughter.